SummaryRead the full fact sheet

 - cream – there are such as coconut milk, milk alternatives, dairy free margarines, silken tofu, oils, nuts and seeds for cream.

 - yoghurt – buttermilk alternative, coconut cream, homemade dairy-free yoghurt, pureed silken tofu, sour cream alternative.

 How much dairy (or dairy alternative) should you eat?

 Most people need at least 2 or 3 serves of dairy foods (or dairy alternatives) every day.
 But this can change depending on your age, gender and health.
-The Australian Government’s Eat for Health website provides information for children, adolescents and toddlers and adults.
+The Australian Government’s Eat for Health website provides information for and .
 Older adults should aim for 4 serves of dairy or dairy alternative per day.

 A standard serve of dairy is:

-- 1 cup (250 millilitres) fresh, UHT long life, reconstituted powdered milk or buttermilk
+- 1 cup (250 millilitres) fresh, UHT long life, reconstituted powdered or buttermilk

 - ½ cup (120 millilitres) evaporated milk